open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 ### Recommended Samplers

-While the OpenTelemetry Specification for Sampling [remains undecided and in active development](https://github.com/open-telemetry/oteps/pull/148), the Datadog Exporter currently supports two sampling approaches to ensure accuracy in generated Trace Stats payloads for details such as hits,errors, and latency within Datadog.
+While the OpenTelemetry Specification for Sampling [remains undecided and in active development](https://github.com/open-telemetry/oteps/pull/148), the Datadog Exporter currently supports two sampling approaches to ensure accuracy in generated Trace Stats payloads for details such as hits, errors, and latency within Datadog.

 1. [`ParentBased(root=AlwaysOn)`](https://github.com/open-telemetry/opentelemetry-specification/blob/7fc28733eb3791ebcc98fed0d858a7961f1e95b2/specification/trace/sdk.md#alwayson):  This is the default SDK sampler, and emits 100% of Spans.
 Depending on your use case, in high volume environments this approach may result in higher than expected resource consumption.